Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

-Having established the viability of the SUPER scheme for high-purity single-photon generation, we now turn our attention to one of its key degrees of freedom: polarization selectivity.
-In Fig.~\ref{fig:Fig2}a, we present polarization anisotropy measurements of the neutral exciton (X) photoluminescence (PL) under both TPE and SUPER excitation.
-The polarization of the excitation laser was oriented either along the vertical axis, coinciding with the orientation of one of the X transition dipoles, or at 45$^\circ$ with respect to it.
+Having established direct exciton preparation and single-photon emission under SUPER excitation, we now investigate its polarization properties.
+A key advantage of the SUPER protocol is that it does not require stringent polarization filtering.
+In standard resonant excitation, cross-polarization filtering is typically used to suppress laser scattering, which inevitably restricts the detected emission to $\sim$50~$\%$~\cite{Ollivier2020ReproducibilitySources} for rotationally symmetric vertically emitting sources.
+Two-photon excitation (TPE) avoids this limitation by exciting the biexciton state with a linearly polarized pulse and detecting the emitted photon cascade.
+However, due to the spin selection rules in the XX–X cascade, the resulting emission is equally distributed between orthogonal polarizations, limiting the degree of polarization control.
+This process is illustrated in the energy level diagram in the Fig.~\ref{fig:Fig1}b.
+In contrast, under SUPER scheme the utilized laser pulses can be polarized along the exciton dipole axis, allowing full excitation and detection of a single polarization component, thereby enabling $\sim$100~$\%$ polarized emission without polarization filtering.
+To verify this we present in Fig.~\ref{fig:Fig1}c polarization anisotropy measurements of the neutral exciton (X) photoluminescence (PL) under both TPE and SUPER excitation.
+The polarization of the excitation laser was oriented either along the vertical axis, coinciding with the orientation of one of the X transition dipoles ($\phi=0^\circ$), or at 45$^\circ$ with respect to it.
 As expected, TPE exhibits no polarization dependence, as the exciton emission results from a biexciton–exciton cascade that populates the H and V states with equal probability.
-In contrast, under SUPER excitation, when the laser polarization is aligned with the V-dipole of the exciton, we observe a strong polarization contrast in the PL, confirming selective excitation of a single dipole.
-At $\phi = 45^\circ$, however, the PL becomes unpolarized, similar to the TPE, due to the simultaneous excitation of both H and V states.
+However, under SUPER excitation, when the laser polarization is aligned with the V-dipole of the exciton, we observe a strong polarization contrast in the PL, confirming selective excitation of a single dipole.
+At $\phi = 45^\circ$ the PL becomes unpolarized, similar to the TPE, due to the simultaneous excitation of both H and V states.